mungewell/pico-timecode/README.md

 frequencies are adjusted to match, these seems to work pretty well... but I am still working with the passive/stock XTALs on the PICO.

-Not yet looked at using a more precise/temp compensated XTAL...
+Not yet looked at using a more precise/temp compensated XTAL... but once 'calibrated' the stock XTAL performs OK on the bench (likely will have difficulties with changing temp).

 [Demo Video - Rev 1](https://www.youtube.com/watch?v=2LLGX8mJC4A)